kawansoft/SympleGit-Java/README.md

 # SympleGit
 <img src="https://www.symplegit.com/img/arrow_fork2.png" />

-A simple Git wrapper in Java for the rest of us, extendable with Artificial Intelligence.
+A simple Git wrapper in Java, easily extendable with Artificial Intelligence.

 ## What is SympleGit?